dritter/angularjs-naturalsort/Readme.md

 ### Number Sorting

 Numbers are located in the string and padded out to a consistent length.
 Integers are converted into decimals, then the integral part is padded with leading zeros, while the fractional part is padded with trailing zeros.
-This converts numbers like so:
+This converts numbers to look like:

     Original   Sorting Value
     3.64       00000000000000000003.64000000000000000000